-Art Briles joins Eastern New Mexico University as head football coach in November 2025.
+Art Briles joined Eastern New Mexico University as head football coach in November 2025.

 Briles, a native of Rule, Texas, has coached football for 40+ years.
 The 2013 AP College Football Coach of the Year led the University of Houston (2002-07) and Baylor (2008-15) to 10 bowl games and a 99-65 overall record.